 Working with a family member can be the best thing in the world or a chance for long-standing tensions to come up at work, not just around the dinner table.
-Fortunately for Sharon Falcher and Sherica Maynard, owners of a Decorating Den franchise in Conyers, GA, that first scenario is their reality.
+Fortunately for Sharon Falcher and Sherica Maynard, owners of Interior Design by S&S in Conyers, GA, that first scenario is their reality.
 The mother-daughter pair have complementary skills and a deep respect for each other that makes their partnership work well (until their strong personalities clash… but more on that later).
 The award-winning designers shared their thoughts on current window treatment trends, best practices for digital marketing and what the home of the future looks like.

 Photo by Lew Falcher